apache/hudi/website/docs/performance.md

 To enable Metadata Table along with Column Stats Index on the write path, make sure following properties are set to true:
   - `hoodie.metadata.enable` (to enable Metadata Table on the write path, enabled by default)
-  - `HoodieMetadataConfig.ENABLE_METADATA_INDEX_COLUMN_STATS.key` (to enable Column Stats Index being populated on the write path, disabled by default)
+  - `hoodie.metadata.index.column.stats.enable` (to enable Column Stats Index being populated on the write path, disabled by default)

 TODO(alexey) add ref to async indexer docs
 > NOTE: If you're planning on enabling Column Stats Index for already existing table, please check out Async Indexer documentation